Nassau County District Attorney's Office Bureaus

 Special Victims Bureau

-The Special Victims Bureau prosecutes all cases involving sexual assault, abuse of vulnerable persons and child abuse.
+The Special Victims Bureau prosecutes all cases involving sexual assault, domestic violence, abuse of vulnerable persons and child abuse.
 The Bureau contains two specialized units: The Human Trafficking Unit and the Elder Abuse Unit.

 Vehicular Crimes Bureau